powellgenomicslab/tenk10k-causal-paper/scripts/1-overview/README.md

 # 1-overview: Study Overview and Design

-This directory contains scripts for generating overview statistics and visualizations for the TenK10K causal inference study.
+This directory contains scripts for generating overview statistics and visualizations presented in the manuscript

 ## Overview